 Tennessee Titans Overview

 The Tennessee Titans are a professional American football team based in Nashville, Tennessee.
 They compete in the National Football League (NFL) as a member of the American Football Conference (AFC) South division.
-Founded in 1959 as the Houston Oilers, the team relocated to Tennessee in 1997 and was renamed the Titans in 1999.
-The Titans play their home games at Nissan Stadium and are owned by the Adams family.
-The team colors are Titans blue, navy, red, silver, and white, and their mascot is T-Rac.
+The Titans play home games at Nissan Stadium and are owned by the Adams family, with Amy Adams Strunk serving as controlling owner.
+The team’s official colors are Titans blue, navy, red, silver, and white, and their mascot is T-Rac, a raccoon introduced in 1999.

 Founding and Organizational Origins